 Plumbing damage repairs and expenses are often covered with the following coverage options:

 - Dwelling coverage: Dwelling coverage will pay for any damage done to the overall structure of your home.
 So if a pipe bursts and the resulting water damages your walls, this type of coverage would pay for repairs up to your policy limit.

 - Property coverage: Any personal property in your home that is damaged by sudden and accidental water losses will be replaced up to your policy’s limit with this type of coverage.
 For example, if a pipe bursts and damages your laptop, property coverage would pay for its replacement.

 - Additional living expenses coverage: If your home is uninhabitable due to a covered claim, additional living expenses will help pay for your living costs while away from your home.

 There are a few situations where your insurance provider will deny your claim.

-- Long-term leak: If the pipe has been leaking for years unnoticed, your insurance provider will likely deny your claim.
+- Long-term leak: If the pipe has been leaking over time, your insurance provider will likely deny your claim.
 It is your job to take care of general maintenance issues.

-- Negligence: If you made no attempt to keep your home heated during the winter months, you will be expected to pay for repairs out of pocket.
-As the homeowner, you have a responsibility to take care of your home and do whatever you can to prevent mishaps from occurring.
+- Negligence: If you made no attempt to keep your home heated during the winter months, you would be expected to pay for repairs out of pocket.
+As the homeowner, you have a responsibility to take care of your home and prevent mishaps from occurring.

-- Old Plumbing: If it’s determined that your plumbing system is old and that you were aware it needed to be replaced (because it showed signs of aging, rust, wear or corrosion), your provider will likely not pay to have it replaced or repaired.
+- Old plumbing: If your plumbing system is old and needs to be replaced (because it showed signs of aging, rust, wear or corrosion), your provider will likely not pay to have it replaced or repaired.

 How to avoid leaking pipes and other plumbing damage